DeterminateSystems/macos-ephemeral/README.md

   Other MDMs might work, but we're focused on Mosyle.
   Feel free to send pull requests supporting other MDMs.
 * Your Macs are already part of your Apple Business Manager account.
+* Your Macs need either a fake or real display attached.
+  Amazon sells "dummy" HDMI plugs, but we used TinyPilot KVMs.
+* Your Macs need a mouse plugged in.
+  The TinyPilot KVM doesn't count.
+  We used the cheapest Targus mouse with a wireless dongle, and threw away the mouse.

 ## Erasing a Mac